Cross-cultural humor, zaniness, and jokes

 Miami, FL (LAMNS) - It could have happened anywhere, but for former LAM missionary Ken Mulholland, having it occur in front of his students in a foreign seminary was just a bit too much.
 Ken, now Dean of Columbia Biblical Seminary in South Carolina, allowed their oldest daughter to paint his toenails with bright red fingernail polish.
 No problem.
 Many parents allow their children to do similar things in the privacy of their homes.
 But, the next morning, at the Costa Rican seminary where he taught, students were leading a chapel service "which, to my surprise, turned out to be the first foot-washing service in the history of the school!
 I leave the rest to your imagination," he jokes.

 While a missionary's life is dedicated to the serious sharing of the Gospel, moments of humor and even hilarity do occur.
-Language errors are the most common source of humor on the field, according to reports from missionaries around the world, but cultural differences and just plain misunderstanding often contribute to embarrassing if not humorous, moments.
+Language errors are the most common source of humor on the field, according to reports from missionaries around the world, but cultural differences and just plain misunderstanding often spark embarrassing if not humorous, moments.

 "I'm pregnant," missionary Douane Luttenauer told his Spanish-speaking A,unt.
 Of course, he didn't mean that.
 He was trying to say that he was embarrassed.
 But "embarasada" means pregnant in Spanish, and Douane, who serves with the Latin America Mission, made a very common mistake of those learning another language.

 HCJB missionary Karen Pedersen admonished a group of nursing home residents in Ecuador, "Jesus didn't come to earth just to give us another hardware store!"
 She had confused "hardware store" (ferretería) with "holiday" (feriado).
-Angela Deas, who, as a student at Southern Methodist University worked in Mexico with LAM's Spearhead program, once received octopus, squid, mussels, and other marine life on top of her pasta when she ordered "marine spaghetti" instead of "marinated spaghetti".
-And, LAM missionary Nancy Sabean in Costa Rica on one occasion told a babysitter that if her children got hungry, she should "eat them."
+Angela Deas, who, as a student at Southern Methodist University, worked in Mexico with LAM's Spearhead program, once received octopus, squid, mussels, and other marine life on top of her pasta when she ordered "marine spaghetti" instead of "marinated spaghetti".
+And, LAM missionary Nancy Sabean in Costa Rica on one occasion, told a babysitter that if her children got hungry, she should "eat them."
 What she had meant to say was: "feed them."

 Of course, not all humor on the mission field is language-driven.
 Sometimes, trying to live and minister in a different culture has unexpected consequences.
 Joan Wilson Carter, who directs Los Sembradores, a Christian relief ministry in Nicaragua, says that she was once arrested and had to drive herself to jail!